 Chapter 27 Sacraments and Ordinances

 Finny, and Followers of the Way Boston, believe in a sacramental view of marriage (page 236) in that something mystical happens in the fleshly union.
 They also claim that there is to be one marriage per life.
 That is not biblical at all as Jesus and Paul allowed for some divorce and remarriage.
-And see this at the bottom of page 236 about the Lord's supper.

 They believe that a divine power infuses the Lord's supper, much like the Roman Catholics (or perhaps Lutherans) where there is some mystical occurrence that happens during the consuming of the bread and wine.
 They don't believe it is a symbol and example that was given us, but that there is something mystical that goes on with it somewhere between what the Roman Catholics believe in transubstantiation (that it turns literally into the body and blood) and the Lutherans of consubstantiation (of which the spirit is on in and around.)
 They don't quite explain it fully but as we see with their own words, they believe there's a divine power infused in that meal.
 Which goes along with some of their other mystical teachings that we'll move on to.
 They are holding to roman catholic like false sacraments.
 See teachings about the Lord's supper here: